jcramem/kickstarter/README.md

 ### Analysis of Outcomes Based on Launch Date

 The initial investigation looked at plays with kickstarter campaigns beginning in January 2011 through April 2017 in 21 countries that were either successful, failed, or canceled.
-Data were grouped by starting month for all years and counted according to final outcome.
-The resulting MS Excel pivot table should look like this:
+Results were grouped by starting month for all years and counted according to final outcome.
+The resulting MS Excel pivot table looked like this:

 ![Theater Outcomes vs Launch_Pivot](Theater_Outcomes_vs_Launch_Pivot.png).

 ### Analysis of Outcomes Based on Goals

-Test
+The second investigation also looked at plays with kickstarter campaigns beginning in January 2011 through April 2017 in 21 countries that were either successful, failed, or canceled.
+In this case, data were grouped by initial goal and counted according to final outcome.
+The percentage of cases for each final outcome was also calculated.
+The resulting MS Excel pivot table looked like this:

 ### Challenges and Difficulties Encountered